Meet our CE,

 Te Taumata o

-These seven women form an overarching governing board that makes strategic decisions about how the National Collective of Independent Women’s Refuges operates.
-It guides our organisation, and is responsible for setting our strategic direction based on the views and needs of refuge members.
+These eight women, supported by our kuia, form an overarching governing board that makes strategic decisions about how the National Collective of Independent Women’s Refuges operates.
+It guides our organisation and is responsible for setting our strategic direction based on the views and needs of refuge members.

 Need help now?